wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/internal-serialization/README.md

 objects are internal to this serialization and might change name or structure at any time.
 All you are allowed to know when calling $serializerFactory->newEntitySerializer() is that you get back an instance of Serializers\Serializer.

+The library contains deserializers that handle the legacy internal serialization format.
+Those can be found in Wikibase\InternalSerialization\Deserializers, and all start with the word "Legacy".
+The remaining deserializers in this namespace are not specific to any format.
+They detect the one that is used and foreward to the appropriate deserializer.
+These deserializers can thus deal with serializations in the old legacy format and those in the new one.

+The DeserializationFactory only returns deserializers that can deal with both the legacy and the new format.

 ## Tests